LauraCarter/lauracarter.github.io/index.md

 ## Work history

+From August 2022 to January 2024, I worked at the [Ada Lovelace Institute](https://www.adalovelaceinstitute.org/) as Senior Researcher, Public Sector Algorithm, where I led a research project investigating the experience of local authority staff using a data analytics system in a London borough.

 From 2011 to 2019, I worked at the International Secretariat of [Amnesty International](https://www.amnesty.org/en/), of which six years was spent in research and policy advice roles covering the rights of LGBTI people and of human rights defenders.

 I have also worked as a caseworker for domestic violence and hate crime cases, a freelance maths tutor, a bartender, and an assistant language teacher for elementary and junior high school students in rural Wakayama, Japan.